IPAC - South Western Ontario

 11.4 The chapter will make every attempt to have a Chapter member attend the standing committee and interest group meetings held at the time of the IPAC-PCI Canada National Conference.

-12.1 Terms of Reference should be reviewed annually, and revisions approved by the membership.
+12.1 Terms of Reference will be reviewed as deemed appropriate by the current executive and/or at a minimum of every two years, and revisions approved by the membership.
 All amendments to the Terms of Reference must be forwarded to the Executive Director of IPAC-PCI Canada for final approval by the Board.

 12.3 Amendments to Chapter name require a 2/3 vote of those eligible to vote at the meeting where this is to be decided, provided that the proposed amendment has been submitted in writing to the membership a minimum of three (3) weeks prior to the meeting.